Frequently asked question for Whole House UV Systems

 Chlorine Concern: Why is disinfecting your water with chlorine bad for you?

-Pre-Treatment: Is pre-treatment of my water required for a UV system to work?
+Pre-Treatment: Is pre-treatment of my water recommended for a UV system to work?

-Energy Consumption: Does a UV system consume a lot of energy?
+Energy Consumption: Does a UV light consume a lot of energy?

 Choosing a System: How do I know what size UV unit I need?